The Impact of COVID-19 on the Firearm Industry

 ●Sports South Distribution has the most advanced shipping processes in the entire industry and usually does same-day shipping.
 Orders are now taking up to 10 days due to the crazy demand right now.

-●Ammo.com said that 40 caliber Smith & Wesson handgun bullet sales have risen 645% recently, making them the most popular item sold on its website since the Corona Virus started making national headlines earlier this year.
+●Ammo.com said that 40 caliber Smith & Wesson handgun bullet sales had risen 645% recently, making them the most popular item sold on its website since the Corona Virus started making national headlines earlier this year.

 Firearm dealers, wholesalers, distributors, and manufacturers all over the country are reporting similar circumstances and unprecedented demand.
 It has not, however, been all smooth sailing for the firearm industry.

 In addition to ammunition and gun sales to existing owners, there has been a nationwide spike in first-time gun buyers who seem to be motivated by ignorance and hysterical virus-related fears.
-According to FBI reports, the first week of March saw one of the highest numbers of firearm background checks on record.
+According to FBI reports, the first week of March saw one of the highest firearm background checks on record.
 This was even before the full impact of the virus on the United States, and numbers have only been climbing since then.
 For example, the state of Florida reported a 400 percent spike in gun sale background checks when compared to the same time frame as last year.
-In Wisconsin, background checks were more than five times the daily average than that of what they are used to.
+In Wisconsin, background checks were more than five times the daily average than what they are used to.

 New Buyers in the Market

-Having so many new time gun buyers and owners is a huge win for the firearms industry.
+Having so many new-time gun buyers and owners is a huge win for the firearms industry.
 We have never seen so many new shooters come into the world of guns in such a large number in such a short amount of time, and there are sure to be plenty of them that will be here to stay.

 But even with the increased demand and unprecedented challenges, many companies in the firearm industry have taken the challenges head-on, and many have even stepped up to help the fight against the virus and lack of supplies.
 For example, after one of Remington’s manufacturing plants was forced to shut down, the company offered the facility as a place to produce respirators and other medical supplies.